 One of the first things any beginning probate lawyer learns is to make sure no one’s driving the decedent’s car.
 Why?
 Because the estate can get sued if the car’s involved in an accident.
-The source of this liability is Florida’s “dangerous instrumentality doctrine,” which the 1st DCA defined as follows:
+The source of this liability is Florida’s “dangerous instrumentality doctrine,” which the 1st DCA defined in Depriest (discuss below) as follows:

 Florida’s dangerous instrumentality doctrine is a creature of common law that “imposes … vicarious liability upon the owner of a motor vehicle who voluntarily entrusts that motor vehicle to an individual whose negligent operation causes damage to another.”
 Aurbach v.
 Gallina, 753 So.2d 60, 62 (Fla.
 2000) (citing S. Cotton Oil Co. v.
 Anderson, 80 Fla.
 441, 86 So.
 629, 638 (1920) (On Petition for Rehearing)).
 An owner voluntarily entrusts a vehicle to another when it gives that person authority to operate the vehicle by “either express or implied consent.”
 Id. (citing Hertz Corp. v.
 Jackson, 617 So.2d 1051, 1053 (Fla.
 1993)).